ejkaplan/MUC-Exercises/gestures.md

     * Press "Generate"
 4. *Gesturer*, silently use video chat to transmit your string to the reader.
 Be sure to use a closed fist to separate one bit from another.
 5. *Reader*, watch the gesturer and write down the sequence of 0's and 1's.
 Do not indicate to the *gesturer* what you think they were trying to transmit, nor tell them when you are ready for the next gesture.
 Just take down the sequence as they sign it as best as you can.
 6. Now, compare the sequence that the reader recognized with the binary string that the gesturer was trying to transmit.
-Calculate your [error rate](https://www.wikiwand.com/en/Word_error_rate) by the number of substitutions + insertions + deletions needed to get from the recognized string to the actual string, and divide by the length of the original string.
-(Which in this case is 16).
+Calculate your accuracy by (N - D - S - I) / N * 100%, where N is number of symbols (16), D is the number of deletions, S is the number of substitutions, and I is the number of insertions needed to get from the string received to the intended string.
-    * Alternately, you can use [this tool](http://www.unit-conversion.info/texttools/levenshtein-distance/#data) to calculate the [Levenshtein distance](https://www.wikiwand.com/en/Levenshtein_distance) between the two strings and divide that by 16.
+    * Alternately, you can use [this tool](http://www.unit-conversion.info/texttools/levenshtein-distance/#data) to calculate the [Levenshtein distance](https://www.wikiwand.com/en/Levenshtein_distance) between the two strings, which will give you (D + S + I).
 7. Repeat this process, with the participants swapping roles.

 ## Gesture Design